-Assembly Bill 802 (AB802) is California’s statewide building energy use benchmarking and public disclosure program for commercial buildings.
+Assembly Bill 802 (AB802) is California’s statewide building energy use benchmarking and public disclosure program for large buildings.
 The law requires that owners of commercial buildings larger than 50,000 square feet report annual whole building energy use data to the California State Energy Commission.

 The purpose of AB802 is to allow building owners and tenants to make better informed purchasing and leasing decisions through public disclosure of building utility performance.
 The law will also enable the general public to better understand the buildings in which they live and work.

 Owners of multifamily and commercial buildings larger than 50,000 square feet are required to report whole building monthly energy use data only (water data is not required) to the Energy Commission.